Subsystem Thermalization Hypothesis in Quantum Spin Chains with Conserved Charges: Introduction

 Secondly, we can choose different thermal ensemble states to examine the thermalization hypothesis for either eigenstates or typical states.
-A conserved quantity and its chemical potential come as a conjugate pair when constructing a thermal ensemble, i.e., we can fix either charge or chemical potential, but not both.
+A conserved quantity and its chemical potential form a conjugate pair when constructing a thermal ensemble; i.e., we can fix either charge or chemical potential, but not both.
 Or, we can ignore both.
 For example, when there is no conserved quantity other than the Hamiltonian, we can either fix energy to yield a microcanonical ensemble state or fix (inverse) temperature to yield a canonical ensemble state.
 We can adopt either to consider the thermalization hypothesis.
 Thus, with more conserved quantities, we can fix either one for each conjugate pair or ignore both to yield different thermal ensembles.
-If we fix all the chemical potential, including the inverse temperature, we will obtain the GGE.
+If we fix all the chemical potentials, including the inverse temperature, we will obtain the GGE.
 Otherwise, we will obtain the so-called partial-GGE (p-GGE).
+The freedom to choose GGE or various p-GGE implies that one can choose to ignore specific information when considering the thermalization hypothesis.
+As most of the studies on the thermalization hypothesis are based on GGE \cite{Dymarsky:2019etq, chen2024subsystem, yunger2016microcanonical, 2020PhRvR...2c3403F, Murthy:2022dao, PhysRevE.101.042117, Majidy:2023xhm, Lasek:2024ess, Upadhyaya:2023kjv}, we propose in this paper to study the thermalization hypothesis of typical states and energy eigenstates by comparing them with various p-GGE ensemble states.
+Our results indicate that the thermalization hypothesis is effective in most cases.
+This implies that the subsystem thermalization hypothesis can be extended from GGE to p-GGEs.
+This then enlarges the scope of quantum thermalizations for the systems with conserved charges.

-Finally, as we have the option of choosing (almost) superselection sectors for the quantum states and the p-GGEs, we should not just examine the thermalization of a single state but shall evaluate the thermalization hypothesis by the Demographics of the relative entropy measures for a given set of states in some (almost) superselection sector and a chosen p-GGE.
+Finally, as we have the option of choosing (almost) superselection sectors for the quantum states and the p-GGEs, we should not just examine the thermalization of a single state but shall evaluate the thermalization hypothesis by the demographics of the relative entropy measures for a given set of states in some (almost) superselection sector and a chosen p-GGE.
+Here, we adopt the term "demographic" to mean the population distribution of the chosen ensemble typical states/eigenstates over the values of the relative entropy.
+If the demographic mostly peaks around the regime of vanishing relative entropy, the thermalization hypothesis works for the chosen ensemble states and p-GGE.

+{ In particular, experiments such as those by Kaufman et al.\cite{Kaufman2016} have demonstrated the applicability of the quantum thermalization framework in cold atom and Rydberg atom platforms, where coherent many-body dynamics and local observables can be directly probed.
+Other platforms, including trapped ion systems\cite{Govinda2016} and superconducting qubit arrays~\cite{Neill2016}, also provide a high degree of control over isolated quantum many-body systems.
+These setups enable the preparation of specific initial states, coherent unitary evolution, and local measurements, providing an environment for investigating thermalization phenomena.